Muhammad Latif (footballer): International career

-In October 1963, Latif was first selected for the Pakistan national team squad for the 1964 Summer Olympics qualification behind starting goalkeeper Niaz Gul, and earned his first international cap in 1964 against China.
+In October 1963, Latif was first selected for the Pakistan national team squad for the 1964 Summer Olympics qualification.
+In 1964 he toured China with the national team.
 He later played in 1965 during a tour to Ceylon, and later featured at the 1965 RCD Cup.
 After featuring in the 1968 AFC Asian Cup qualification in November 1967, he replaced Turab Ali as captain at the 1967 RCD Cup, starting in all two matches against Iran and Turkey.